CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 11.Ti=Probation Period

-11.1.sec=The Employee must satisfactorily complete a probation period of three months starting from the Commencement Date (“Probation Period”).
+11.1.sec=The Employee must satisfactorily complete a probation period of three months starting from the Commencement Date ("Probation Period").

 11.2.sec=The purpose of the Probation Period is to enable the Employer to assess the Employee's suitability for the position.

 11.3.0.sec=During the Probation Period:

-11.3.1.sec=the Employee may terminate the Employment by giving one day’s notice in writing;
+11.3.1.sec=the Employee may terminate the Employment by giving one day's notice in writing;

-11.3.2.sec=the Employer may terminate the Employment by giving the Employee one day’s notice in writing plus payment of an amount that is equivalent to eight hours of the Hourly Rate.
+11.3.2.sec=the Employer may terminate the Employment by giving the Employee one day's notice in writing plus payment of an amount that is equivalent to eight hours of the Hourly Rate.

 11.3.=[02/Bit/Ssec_02]

-11.4.sec=Nothing in this clause will affect the Employee’s qualifying period of service for the purposes of the unfair dismissal provisions in the Act.
+11.4.sec=Nothing in this clause will affect the Employee's qualifying period of service for the purposes of the unfair dismissal provisions in the Act.

 11.=[02/Bit/Ssec_04]

 12.Ti=Conflicts of Interest

-12.1.0.sec=The Employee must not, without the Employer’s prior written approval, undertake any activity (including paid or unpaid work) that may compromise or give rise to a conflict with either:
+12.1.0.sec=The Employee must not, without the Employer's prior written approval, undertake any activity (including paid or unpaid work) that may compromise or give rise to a conflict with either:

 12.1.1.sec=the duties and responsibilities of the Employee under this Agreement; or 12.1.2.sec=the business interests of the Employer.